 - Class 2: Extortion committed with the display of a deadly weapon includes punishment of probation in the first offense, to 35 years in prison on the third offense.
 If a deadly weapon was used, the consequence automatically starts at seven years in prison.

 Whatever the circumstances surrounding the crime, extortion is a serious offense and comes with heavy consequences.

-If you are found charged with extortion, contact Coolidge Law today for the best defense in the Phoenix area.
+If you are found charged with extortion and are in need of a criminal defense attorney, contact Coolidge Law today for the best defense in the Phoenix area.